IOC president tells FIFA it's time to clean up its act

 "Therefore I encourage you to strengthen your co-operation with the relevant authorities, to shed full light on the matters and to take all necessary measures ... in order to properly address such grave allegations."

 In 1998, the IOC was caught in its own bribes-for-votes scandal involving the 2002 Salt Lake City winter Olympics.
-That was the catalyst that led to wholesale reforms within the organization.
+That was the catalyst that led to wholesale reforms within the organisation.

 Seven FIFA officials were arrested in a dawn raid at the luxury Baur au Lac hotel in Zurich on Wednesday with all seven facing extradition to the United States.